mellinoe/veldrid-docs/articles/getting-started/getting-started-part2.md

 `_vertexBuffer` and `_indexBuffer` now contain all of the data from our arrays.

-To create a Pipeline later on, we need to know the layout of the vertex Buffer that will be used.
+To create a Pipeline later on, we need to know the layout of the vertex buffer that will be used.
 Let's create the [VertexLayoutDescription](xref:Veldrid.VertexLayoutDescription) now.

 ```C#
 VertexLayoutDescription vertexLayout = new VertexLayoutDescription(